-I am so excited to share a guest post today from Judy with Victoria Rose Bridals!
-Their dresses are so beautiful and I’m happy to share her wisdom about the dress shopping process!
+I am so excited to share a guest post today from Judy with Victoria Rose Bridals (now out of business — check out Annelise Bridals downtown GJ)!
+I’m happy to share her wisdom about the dress shopping process!

 Now that he’s put a ring on it, its time to start the quest for the perfect dress!